Abu Dhabi royals involved in RBS talks - sources

 An Abu Dhabi government official declined to comment.

-Shares in RBS, in which the British government took an 83 percent stake in 2008, closed at 28.67 pence on Tuesday.
+Shares in RBS, in which the government took an 83 percent stake in 2008, were up 4.6 percent by 13:22 GMT p.m.
+British time at 29.03 pence, making them the top gainers on the bluechip FTSE benchmark, which was down 0.1 percent.

 The senior banker said he did not expect a stake to be sold at a price higher than the market level.